This post may include affiliate links; see our disclosure policy.

 • Milk of choice

-There are a few secrets to the flavor and texture in this pumpkin bread glaze: maple extract and butter.
-In addition, it’s important to drizzle the glaze with a fork versus a spoon.
+The secrets to the flavor and texture in this pumpkin bread glaze?
+Maple extract and butter.
+In addition, it’s important to drizzle the glaze with a fork rather than a spoon.

-• Maple extract is a flavoring made from steeping maple syrup in a neutral syrup, like vodka or grain alcohol, for weeks to extract the flavor.
+• Maple extract is a flavoring made by steeping maple syrup in a neutral solvent, like vodka or grain alcohol, for weeks to extract its flavor.
 It offers a much stronger maple flavor than the syrup itself.
 It’s the same idea as using vanilla extract instead of a vanilla bean.

-• Butter used in this pumpkin bread glaze allows it to set as solid at room temperature.
-Other types of glazes can become sticky at room temperature storage (especially this cream cheese glaze), but this maple glaze sets beautifully.
+• Butter used in this pumpkin bread glaze helps it set to a solid at room temperature.
+Other types of glazes can become sticky during room-temperature storage, but this maple glaze sets beautifully.

 • Use a fork to drizzle the glaze across the bread.
 This gets a much better drizzle consistency than a spoon, which makes very large lines.

 Allow approximately 20 minutes for the glaze to dry.
-The glazed bread stores up to 5 days at room temperature (without getting sticky!) or for best results, store refrigerated up to 10 days.
+The glazed bread stores for up to 5 days at room temperature (without getting sticky!).
+For best results, store refrigerated for up to 10 days.

-There are a few other options for a glaze for pumpkin bread.
-Here are a few other options:
+There are a few other glaze options for pumpkin bread.
+Here are a few variations to try:

-This 1- Bowl Pumpkin Bread recipe is our pick for this glaze.
-But you can use it on many different types of pumpkin bread!
+This 1- Bowl Pumpkin Bread recipe is my pick for this glaze, but you can use it on many different types of pumpkin bread!
 Here are a few ideas:

 Save this recipe!